olaviinha/EventClockerMcClockyFace/README.md

 # EventClocker McClockyFace 500 Turbo Deluxe

-EventClocker McClockyFace 500 Turbo Deluxe is a web widget for an analogue clock that displays today's events from a user-provided delimiter-separated txt file as arcs in the clockface.
+EventClocker McClockyFace 500 Turbo Deluxe is an analogue clock web widget that displays today's events from a user-provided delimiter-separated txt file as arcs in its clockface.
 It can also display a list of upcoming and ongoing events.

 Live demo: https://inha.asia/dmo/clocker/